guptasu/mixer/doc/dev/adapters.md

 ### Request-time

 During this time Mixer dispatches the `instance` objects to the adapter based on the routing rules that operator has configured.
-Mixer does this by invoking the Handle* functions on the `handler` object.
+Mixer does this by invoking the Handle.* functions on the `handler` object.

 Given the above example operator's config (instance, action, handler configuration) and ['metric' Template](#heading=h.ee6dn8otn4o0), the following examples shows the request-time `Instance` objects created for a given input attribute bag: